bitlayer-org/bitlayer-org.github.io/docs/BitVMBridge/protocol.md

 1. **Bridge Contract A:**
    Deployed on Bitcoin, this contract acts as the **trust-minimized custodian** of the bridge funds.
 It is responsible for securing the BTC locked by users and managing the exit paths for the funds.
 2. **Bridge Contract B:**
-   Deployed on the target chain (e.g., Bitlayer rollup), this contract functions as the **management console** for the minted BitVM BTC tokens, which represent the pegged BTC on the target chain.
+   Deployed on the target chain (e.g., Bitlayer rollup), this contract functions as the **management console** for the minted Peg-BTC tokens, which represent the pegged BTC on the target chain.
 3. **Peg-in User:**
-   A BTC holder who initiates the bridging process by locking BTC in Bridge Contract A. In return, the peg-in user mints an equivalent amount of BitVM BTC on Bridge Contract B. Each bridge instance involves a single peg-in user.
+   A BTC holder who initiates the bridging process by locking BTC in Bridge Contract A. In return, the peg-in user mints an equivalent amount of Peg-BTC on Bridge Contract B. Each bridge instance involves a single peg-in user.
 4. **Peg-out User:**
-   A BitVM BTC holder who burns their tokens on Bridge Contract B to withdraw BTC from Bridge Contract A. The number of peg-out users corresponds to the number of fund exits defined in Bridge Contract A.
+   A Peg-BTC holder who burns their tokens on Bridge Contract B to withdraw BTC from Bridge Contract A. The number of peg-out users corresponds to the number of fund exits defined in Bridge Contract A.
 5. **Broker:**
    Serving as a **middleman**, brokers provide short-term liquidity to peg-out users by fulfilling their withdrawal requests.
 Brokers later reclaim the BTC from Bridge Contract A using a **front-and-reclaim** mechanism, which ensures the smooth operation of the bridge while addressing the unpredictability of peg-out requests.